andy-puertas/devmtn-notes/JAVASCRIPT/JS-basics.md

 ## Data Types
 - Boolean: true or false
-- Null: undefined value
+- Null: non-value
     - `null` is _not_ undefined
 - Undefined: a way to signify there is no value assigned yet, but there could be later
-    - for example, if a value is not yet available as in a survey question not yet answered, data not yet received or input
+    - for example... if a value is not yet available ( asurvey question not yet answered), this data is not yet received or input anywhere
     - as seen in: `var myVar;` or: `myVar = undefined;`
 - String
     + as seen in:

             var myString = “7”;
             var myInt = parseInt(myString, 10);

     + would return the numerical value 7 instead of the value-less “7"
-- Number: only one type of number in JavaScript
+- Number
-- `{Object};`
+- Object: indicated with `{}`
-- [Array]: a list, a set of elements — can be multiple data types
+- Array: indicated with `[]`, a list, a set of elements.
+Can contain multiple data types
 - Function
     - single `=` indicates assignment
     - `==` or `===` indicates comparison (as seen in boolean values)